Afghanistan targets US defence contractors in row over back taxes

 On the one hand, with revenue badly needed to run the country, significant tax payments would be welcome.
 Afghanistan has also sought to reassert control over areas of the economy dominated by foreign companies and aid groups.

-On the other, it relies heavily on U.S. Department of Defense contractors, of which there are around 30,000.
+On the other, it relies heavily on U.S. Department of Defence contractors, of which there are around 30,000.

 It is difficult to switch contractors, because "the U.S. military has strict contracting procedures," said Sabit.
 "My problem has always been with contractors; they do not behave."